Top Tourist Sights That You Would Be Mad To Miss When Visiting Rome

-Probably the most iconic landmark in Rome, the Colosseum is the largest amphitheatre ever built.
+Probably the most iconic landmark in Rome, the Colosseum is the largest amphitheater ever built.

 It was used for public spectacles, executions, gladiatorial combats, wild animal fights and hunts, re-enactments of famous battles and even mock sea battles where the arena was flooded with water.